 There are some limitations to this study.
-First, a cross-sectional nature with a small sample size can not exhibit causal relationship between TSL style and safety climate.
+First, a cross-sectional nature with a small sample size cannot exhibit a causal relationship between the TSL style and the safety climate.
 Second, the findings in this study are possibly not worth being generalized because healthcare systems and their operations vary across countries.
 Especially, males dominate the sample.
 Third, without occupational variables like working years and hospital department, only three socioeconomic factors with categorical values are included in this study.
-Consequently, some comparative analyses can not be performed.
-Lastly, the starting and ending time of 3 months for data collection is not reported.
-Thus, health needs shock from the COVID-19 worldwide pandemic can not be considered in this study.
+Consequently, some comparative analyses cannot be performed.
+Lastly, the starting and ending times of the 3 months for data collection are not reported.
+Thus, the health needs shock from the COVID-19 worldwide pandemic cannot be considered in this study.